 Reading series often start from a desire to celebrate the work of talented writers you know.
 Reaching out to other writers in the area and bringing in special guests from elsewhere will keep your series inclusive and vital.
 Don’t forget drinks and pre and post music if you can manage it.
 The more social the event, the better.

 Starting a journal or small press allows the opportunity to network with writers all over the world.
 Be an advocate for the writers you love by bringing folks together by genre, esthetic, or mission and spreading the love via social media.

 Thanks to the web, becoming a publisher of short work is easy.
 Journals like Guernica and Narrative and so many more have legitimized online as a place of quality writing.
-To start a journal, get a Wordpress or other free website tool and a submission manager like Submittable.
-You’ll also need a Facebook and Twitter to promote the work.
+To start a journal, get a WordPress or other free website tool and a submission manager like Submittable.
+You’ll also need Facebook and Twitter accounts to promote the work.
 You can always start online and move to print later, as we did at Newfound.

 If you know of book-length works among friends that need to be in the world, Lightning Source and CreateSpace make it relatively painless to print and manage orders.
 Unlike other community building projects, publishing requires money and a heap of time.
 If the endeavor excites you, seriously consider bringing in other writers to help solicit, edit, and design.
 Running a journal or small press is a labor of love that can help to kick off the careers of many talented writers.

 You’re reading this on Re:Fiction, a space for writers helping writers.
 Another take on a writer resource is Read to Write Stories, which features weekly writing exercises based on creative work available online.
 Both sites build community through guest writers, interviews, and the many of us coming for instruction and inspiration.
 Take your blog to the next level and feature other writers, connecting your audiences to help us all succeed at the writing life.